-For fall semester 2015 and spring semester 2016, the Department of Art History has awarded about nineteen graduate assistantships to continuing and incoming graduate students.
-About half of the assistantships are quarter-time assistantships, which require approximately ten hours of work a week.
-A quarter-time assistantship provides a stipend of at least $9,382.50 and a tuition grant-in-aid (full payment of tuition) for the two semesters.
-The other half of the assistantships are half-time assistantships, which require approximately twenty hours of work a week.
-A half-time assistantship provides a stipend of at least $18,765 and a full tuition grant-in-aid for the two semesters.
+For fall semester 2017 and spring semester 2018, the Department of Art History has awarded about seventeen graduate assistantships to continuing and incoming graduate students.
+These are half-time assistantships, which require approximately twenty hours of work a week.
+A half-time assistantship provides a stipend of at least $20,520 and a full tuition grant-in-aid for the two semesters.
 For information about Penn State's Graduate Assistant Health Insurance Plan (medical, dental, and vision) please visit: http://studentaffairs.psu.edu/health/services/insurance/graduate.shtml

 Graduate assistants typically grade exams and papers in large survey classes, lead discussion sections in an introductory course, work in the Visual Resources Centre, work in the Palmer Museum of Art, or serve as a research assistant for a faculty member.
 Occasionally, selected Ph.D. candidates are given the opportunity to teach undergraduate courses.